“Yes,” said Tammy.

-She lunged at me first and I easily blocked and counter attacked but she was ready for that as well.
+She lunged at me first.
+I easily blocked and counter attacked but she was ready for that as well.
 We exchanged blows back and forth.
-She was good and I wasn’t surprised because she was always the one who won when we were kids.
-She had gotten better since the last time we fought, but so have I.
+She was good.
+I wasn’t surprised because she was always the one who won when we were kids.
+Time honed her skills since the last time we fought, but for me as well.

 It didn’t take too long before I forced her to take out her stave again.
 She tried to stab me with it multiple times, but I was always able to dodge or evade.
-I could see the anger begin to rise in her again.
+I could see the anger rising in her again.

 “Join us Lone,” I said, trying to convince her to come back to her senses.
 “Come with us, you already fit right in with everyone.”
-She ignored and kept thrusting at me.
+She ignored me and kept thrusting.
 “I know you enjoyed staying with us, I could see it on your face… I know you…” I was only making her angrier.

 “You don’t know anything about me!” she spat.
 “You don’t know what I’ve been through all these years while you were safe and sound on Sola and with your new friends!”

-Suddenly her moves were faster and she was able to hit me on my side, but I reacted by grabbing hold of the stave and forcing her onto the ground.
+Suddenly her moves were faster and she hit me on my side, but I grabbed hold of the stave and forced her onto the ground.
 She tried to get up, but I was the stronger one now.

 She scowled at me and tried to break free.
-When she finally gave up, she whispered with a pang in her heart and tears forming in her eyes, “You abandoned me.”
+When she finally gave up, she whispered with a pang and tears glistening in her eyes, “You abandoned me.”

-I hesitated at that word and she tried to force me off again but I had her pinned down with the stave at her neck.
+Her words stabbed my heart and I hesitated.
+She tried to force me off again but I had her pinned down with the stave at her neck.

 “Do it,” she insisted.
 “Kill me.”

-I could see the longing pain in her eyes, her dazzling dark blue eyes with shimmering flecks of green in them; eyes that I haven’t seen in a long time.
+I could see the longing pain in her eyes, her dazzling dark blue eyes with shimmering flecks of green in them only enhanced by the tears that refused to drop down her cheeks; eyes that I hadn’t seen in a long time.

 I knew I wasn’t going to kill her.
-That thought would never cross my mind.
+The thought never crossed my mind.
 There was no way I could.

 “Please,” I tried to convey my honest, pleading feelings to her.
 “Come with us Lone…”

-Her tension slowly relaxed as I saw my words begin to ease the pain in her eyes.
+Her tension slowly relaxed as I my words began to ease the pain.